gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [maven-publish](userguide/publishing_maven.html) and [maven](userguide/maven_plugin.html) plugins
 no longer use the Maven 2 based [Maven ant tasks](https://maven.apache.org/ant-tasks/) libraries to publish artifacts.
-Both plugins now use the newer Maven 3 `org.apache.maven` and Aether libraries. hitesWhilst the API's exposed by both plugins remain unchanged, the underlying publishing libraries have been upgraded.
+Both plugins now use the newer Maven 3 `org.apache.maven` and Aether libraries.
+Whilst the API's exposed by both plugins remain unchanged, the underlying publishing libraries have been upgraded.

 ## External contributions